Staff & Board

-Edward Engler, Vice President (Board Member Since 2002)
+Edward Engler, Treasurer (Board Member Since 2002)

 Ed is the founder and Chairman of Summa Technologies, Inc., a Pittsburgh-based software consulting firm.
 He is also a General Partner with Pittsburgh Equity Partners.
 Ed brings his deep experience within the local business community to Bike Pittsburgh.
 He is a founding board member and has been here since 2002.

 Nancy Furbee (Board Member Since 2011)

 BOARD MEMBER –

 Nancy can’t get enough of the out-of-doors – whether on a bicycle, on a horse, hiking through the woods, or cross country skiing, she loves spending her free time outside.